-The Nagasaki Diploma in Tropical Medicine and Hygiene (DTM&H) is a three month, full time taught course in Japan and the Philippines.
-The course was established in 2019 and is taught by lecturers from Japan, UK, the Philippines and other countries.
-We welcome applications from doctors who are planning to work with international health missions, work in travel clinics, undertaking infectious diseases training, or from those with a general interest in the field.
+The Nagasaki Diploma in Tropical Medicine and Hygiene (DTM&H) is a 10 week, full time taught course in Japan.
+The course was established in 2019 and is taught by lecturers from Japan, the UK, the Philippines and many other countries.
+We welcome applications from doctors who are planning to work with international health missions, work in travel clinics, or from those with a general interest in the field.

 Aims & objectives

 The aim of this course is to equip medical doctors with the knowledge and skills to practice medicine and promote public health in resource limited regions.
 It also aims to spark research interest in global health and encourage students to go for higher degrees such as Masters and PhDs in related fields.

 The course covers important infectious diseases that are prevalent in resource limited regions including tuberculosis, malaria, and HIV, as well as neglected tropical and non-communicable diseases.
 The course contains academic modules linked with the Master of Tropical Medicine (MTM).
 Total learning time is approximately 300 hours including, lectures, group discussion, self-study and laboratory work.

 Medical doctors with 2 years of work experience.

 As the course is taught in English, students should have good language ability, but it does not have to be perfect.
 The course provides a good opportunity to improve your medical English and catch-up sessions for non-native speakers will be provided.
 If you do not have a certificate of English language test, please contact us and we can arrange an informal interview/discussion.

 DTM&H course is run in Nagasaki which is a historic city and the capital city of Nagasaki Prefecture located in Kyushu island in Japan.
 Students need to manage accommodation by themselves.
 For international students, further information on accommodation options can be provided